billfitzgerald/infosec-primer/testing_scenarios.md

 The httpOnly flag prevents scripts from reading a cookie's contents.
 In a [cross-site scripting](glossary.md#h.glossary-xss) attack (commonly called "XSS"), an adversary is able to inject a malicious script to run in a user's browser.
 If such a script can read an authentication cookie, it can send it to the adversary for use in a [session-hijacking](glossary.md#h.glossary-session-hijack) attack.
 The httpOnly flag cannot prevent a successful cross-site scripting attack, but it does prevent the cookie, and the account it protects, against compromise in the event of such an attack.

 The secure flag prevents the browser from sending a cookie in an http (unencrypted) request.
 In an implementation that is using https, this protects against an accidental exposure of the cookie through an unintentional http request.
 In some implementations the use of load balancers to even out internal server loading can preclude the use of the secure flag for authentication cookies.
-In those cases, HSTS (HTTP strict transport security) is important to prevent the browser from sending any http requests to this domain.
+In those cases, HSTS (HTTP Strict Transport Security) is important to prevent the browser from sending any http requests to this domain.
 (See Section E2 [Encryption and Transport Layer Security](testing_scenarios.md#h.testing-tls) for details of HSTS.)

 <div align="center">
 <figure>